Tracey Emin: Career beginnings

 On 3 January 1993, Emin opened a shop with fellow artist Sarah Lucas, called The Shop at 103 Bethnal Green Road in Bethnal Green, which sold works by the two of them, including T-shirts and ashtrays with Damien Hirst's picture stuck to the bottom (referencing the cigarette works he was doing at the time).
-The venue also contained a life-drawing room in the basement, and studio space where Emin and Lucas worked.
+The venue also contained a life-drawing room in the basement and studio space where Emin and Lucas worked.
 Emin and Lucas were able to fund The Shop with money Lucas had from Charles Saatchi.
 The Shop was open for six months and closed with Emin's 30th birthday - 'Fuckin’ Fantastic at 30 and Just About Old Enough to Do Whatever She Wants'.
 After it closed, Emin burned everything that was left from The Shop in, gallerist, Carl Freedman's garden and the ashes were exhibited at her exhibition My Major Retrospective at the White Cube in November 1993.

 In November 1993, Emin had her first solo show at White Cube, a contemporary art gallery in London.
-It was called My Major Retrospective, and was autobiographical, consisting of personal photographs, photos of her (destroyed) early paintings, as well as items which most artists would not consider showing in public (such as a packet of cigarettes her uncle was holding when he was decapitated in a car crash).
+It was called My Major Retrospective and was autobiographical, consisting of personal photographs, photos of her (destroyed) early paintings, as well as items which most artists would not consider showing in public (such as a packet of cigarettes her uncle was holding when he was decapitated in a car crash).

 In the mid-1990s, Emin had a relationship with Carl Freedman, who had been an early friend of, and collaborator with, Damien Hirst, and who had co-curated seminal Britart shows, such as Modern Medicine and Gambler.
 In 1994, they toured the US together, driving in a Cadillac from San Francisco to New York, and making stops en route where she gave readings from her autobiographical book Exploration of the Soul to finance the trip.

-The couple spent time by the sea in Whitstable together, using a beach hut that she uprooted and turned into art in 1999 with the title The Last Thing I Said to You is Don't Leave Me Here, and that was destroyed in the 2004 Momart warehouse fire.
+The couple spent time by the sea in Whitstable together, using a beach hut that she uprooted and turned into art in 1999 with the title The Last Thing I Said to You is Don't Leave Me Here, which was destroyed in the 2004 Momart warehouse fire.

 Everyone I Have Ever Slept With 1963–1995 by Tracey Emin (1995).
 An interior view of the work.